LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Physical symptoms like rash or aching joints are not a reliable means for diagnosing dengue fever because the symptoms are not likely to appear until after the initial fever has passed.

-No laboratory test can predict whether or not the infection will progress to the more severe form.
+No laboratory test can predict whether or not the infection will progress to the more severe form, but those who have been previously infected with dengue are at an increased risk for developing severe dengue during the second infection.

 Currently, there is no immunization that will prevent a person from contracting dengue fever if exposed to the virus.
 Limiting exposure to the virus depends upon protecting against mosquito bites.
 When traveling in tropical climates, wear insect repellent that contains DEET and long sleeved-shirts and long pants.
 Stay indoors during dawn and dusk when mosquitoes are most active.